Eating and drinking well (nutrition)

 You also need:

-The NHS has more information about eating a healthy, balanced diet.
+The NHS website has more information about eating a healthy, balanced diet.

-You can also ask your medical team if you can speak to a dietitian (an expert on food and nutrition).
+You can also ask your healthcare team if you can speak to a dietitian (an expert on food and nutrition).

 Protein